p-martinho/Enumeration/README.md

 # EFCore Support

-In EF Core, adding a property of type `Enumeration` or `EnumerationDynamic` to an entity requires to set the conversion in order to store the value of the enumeration on the database.
+In EF Core, adding a property of type `Enumeration` or `EnumerationDynamic` to an entity requires setting the conversion to store the value of the enumeration on the database.
 The NuGet package `PMart.Enumeration.EFCore` has the required converters, you just need to add them to your model configuration.
 Check this [sample](./samples/Enumeration.EFCore.Sample/DbContext/SampleDbContext.cs):

 For this entity: